Tomato-dayZ/DayZ-SA-Tomato/README.md

 ## News

-## 15.12.2018 23:00
+## 01.14.2019 00:26

-### Fixed

-- For 1.0 Update (make sure to kopy the Key from Keys folder again !)

 ### Added

-- Teleport Locations Check the Config/List Folder u can add your own Locations to it (Adding Locations from ingame does not work since filewrite is bugged at the moment)
+- Teleport Locations added right from in-game gui.
+- Spawn a changable size horde of zombies by a simple click on the map or on a defined location.
+- Delete Object on cursor
+- Player files sorted by Steam64ID for easy adding of admin to the server.
+- Teleport on Map click
+- Horde on Map Click
+- Customizable Kill feed (standard is disabled, change it in Config.txt File in your profiles folder)
+- Customizable Welcome message
+- Kill log file
+- Spectate Player

  ### next up

- -
+- TBA

-#### If Someone got the mod to work on a 3rd Party hoster Cantact me or join https://discord.gg/Svgz48m
+#### If Someone has this mod working on a 3rd Party host (GSP) PLEASE Cantact me or join https://discord.gg/Svgz48m to let us know to help others with the same service get their mod working as well

 ##  Notes

-You can do with this tool what you want as the licence says if you add any features to it i would appreciate if you would share your code so that everyone can benefit from it.
+You can do what you like with this tool as the license states.
+But if you add any features to it, i would appreciate if you would share your code so that everyone can benefit from it.

-You could cantact me per mail at DayZ-SA-Tomato@Primary-Network.de Or @Discord https://discord.gg/qqjwVXV
+You could cantact me by email at DayZ-SA-Tomato@Primary-Network.de Or @Discord https://discord.gg/qqjwVXV

-### Installing
+### Installation

-0. If you upgrade from an older version delete all of it and start at step 1.
 1. Click download, get the zip file, and open it
 1. Copy DayZ-SA-Tomato to your Server AND Client main (ROOT) Folder
 2. Inside "keys" folder copy SchnitzelPommes.bikey to your Servers keys folder